Akatmks/Akatsumekusa-Aegisub-Scripts/docs/Using aka.uikit.md

 ## Using aka.uikit

-aka.uikit is a collection of different automation function for creating UI in Aegisub dialog.
+aka.uikit is a collection of different automation functions for the ease  of creating UI in Aegisub dialog.

 Imports aka.uikit to the scope:
 ```lua